I am Jewish, and I want to know more about Yeshua, but I have never attended a Messianic Synagogue. What can I expect?

 I thought that believing in Yeshua (Jesus) meant that a person is a Christian.
 Aren't you a Church with some Jewish stuff mixed in?

 At Beth Israel, we reject the long-standing and widespread notion that accepting Yeshua as Messiah somehow nullifies our Jewishness.
-On the contrary, we believe it is a fully Jewish idea to believe in Yeshua, and has been since the days of the apostles.
+On the contrary, we believe it is a fully Jewish idea to believe in Yeshua, and has been since the days of the apostles (being Jews themselves).
 Furthermore, we are dedicated to the importance of carrying on our Jewish heritage by remaining Jewish in custom and life-style, so long as it does not go against the scriptures and the redemptive work accomplished by Yeshua's Kippur sacrifice.
 We exist within the fabric of Judaism, and live as Jews, holding on to the eternal covenant that Adonai has made with our people throughout the scriptures.

 I am not Jewish.
 May I attend a service?